-Comedian Samara Suomi always felt pulled toward comedy, but after a Type 1 diabetes diagnosis at the age of sixteen, she was gifted with endless material to draw from.
-We sat down with Samara to discuss her perspective on life with T1D, how she incorporates diabetes into her comedy shows (like changing her continuous glucose monitor on stage!), and her hopes for the future.
+Comedian Samara Suomi always felt pulled toward comedy, but after a type 1 diabetes diagnosis at the age of 16, she was gifted with endless material to draw from.
+We sat down with Samara to discuss her perspective on life with type 1 diabetes (T1D), how she incorporates diabetes into her comedy shows (like changing her continuous glucose monitor on stage!), and her hopes for the future.

 Beyond Type 1: How do you incorporate Type 1 diabetes into your sets?

 Samara: I have 15 minutes of material probably that I do on type 1.
 My jokes are more about how people don’t know anything about it.
 And it’s fun to shift the perspective.